scieloorg/cited-references/README.md

 ## Create dictionary Metadata to PID SciELO

-Creates dictionaries where each key is a comma separated string of document's metadata (attributes) and the value is the corresponding PID SciELO.
+Create dictionaries where each key is a comma separated string of document's metadata (attributes) and the value is the corresponding PID SciELO.
 It receives SciELO documents database name as data input.
 Returns two dictionaries in the binary format (readable through "pickle").
 There are, until now, two combinations of document's attributes.
 The possible attributes are as follows:

 Code | Description | Example
 ---- | ----------- | -------